"

 • Instead of “If you need to contact me outside of class…,” use “I welcome you to contact me outside of class…”

-• Replace “Students are required to attend all course sessions.” with “Students are encouraged to attend all course sessions, exceptions can and will be made and recordings will be posted to Blackboard.”
+• Replace “Students are required to attend all course sessions.” with “Students are expected to attend all course sessions; exceptions can and will be made and recordings will be posted to Blackboard.”

 • Change “Some of the skills you should learn in the course include…” to “Some of the skills I hope you will learn throughout the course include…”